 For those of you who came to this page seeking details on the MGM buffet pass, please go to our Vegas Buffet Passes Tips page.
-For those who want to know the latest on how to find good quality Vegas Coupons, click on the underlined words.
-Otherwise, for tips on buffet deals in Vegas, keep reading!
-We have added a new mid section on off-Strip buffet promotions (scroll down)
+For those who want to know the latest on how to find good quality Vegas Coupons, click on the underlined words; if you are after a quick list of this week’s Vegas deals, click on the link.

 Tips on Coupons

 When you buy a coupon be aware of the current price of the buffet or restaurant you want to go to; calculate how much you are actually saving, since many ‘coupon sites’ add a fee for themselves.
 More further down this page.